intellogic/Metro-Navigator/README.md

 MacPaw internship application project

-This application will help you to find the fatest way beetwen any 2 stations of Kyiv subway.
+This application will help you to find the fastest way between any 2 stations of Kyiv subway.

 # General features
 1) Interactive map of Kyiv metro
+2) Displaying the fastest route with all intermediate stations and transfers
+3) Calculating the total travel time and arrival time
+4) Determining the nearest station using location services
-2) Three languages are available: Ukrainian, English and Russian
+5) Available languages: Ukrainian, English and Russian